shikingram/adctl/README.md

 ### adctl uninstall
 This command takes a release name and uninstalls the release.

+However, in order to protect data from being lost, the locally generated directory `instance`will not be deleted.
+If you really need to delete it, you can use flag `--clean-instance`

+## More Informations

-for more information,Please execute `adctl --help` to view details
+for more informations, try to use `adctl --help` to view details